amiv-eth/amivapi/amivapi/documentation/OAuth.md

    - ```scope```: Will always be ```amiv```.
 You can ignore it.
    - ```state```: The CSRF token you sent in the authorization request.
 You must check that it is still equal to your provided value to prevent CSRF attacks.

 As OAuth is an open standard, it is very likely that there are libraries to automate this workflow in your preferred programming language.
 These libraries might expect more parameters, which we don't use.
 If you need to enter a token refresh URL or a ```client_secret```, make sure you are using the *implicit grant* authorization type.
-By the standard an authorization request can also supply a requested ```scope```.
-AMIVAPI will ignore this parameter, if you supply it.
+By the standard, an authorization request can also supply a requested ```scope```.
+AMIVAPI will ignore this parameter if you supply it.

-The ```redirect_uri``` must be an https URL and must not contain a fragment (nothing after ```#```).
+The ```redirect_uri``` must be an **HTTPS** URL and must not contain a fragment (nothing after ```#```).

 ## Whitelisting of OAuth clients